florianoverkamp/MultiCyclone/README.md

 # MultiCyclone
-a DIY Arduino Multiplayer Cyclone game
+## An Arduino implementation of the Cyclotron arcade game for 1 to 4 player.

+# How to build
 ![Breadboard image](MultiCyclone_bb.png)